 Store any leftovers in an airtight container in the fridge for up to five days.

-These chocolate covered dates are an easy and delicious treat for special occasions.
-You can make an assortment with different toppings.
+- These chocolate covered dates are perfect for special occasions.

 Edible Brownie Batter